Ernyoke/ervin-szilagyi-static-site/src/resume.md

     *Since August 2021 until present*

-    - Cloud Engineer/Solution Architect working mainly on AWS infrastructure in the automotive industry.
+    - Cloud Engineer/Solutions Architect working mainly on AWS infrastructure in the automotive industry.
-    - Assisting in architecting complex end-to-end cloud based solutions for the client needs.
-These solutions involved designed secure and usable APIs, highly available and secure networks for the relevant services and involvement at the development of the actual service (main technology stack: API Gateway, networking: AWS VPC, Route53, Elastic Load Balancers, AWS Lambda (Python, JavaScript, Go), ECS with Java microservices).
+    - Assist in architect complex end-to-end cloud based solutions for the client needs.
+These solutions involved designing secure and usable APIs, highly available and secure networks for the relevant services.
+    - Take part in the end-to-end development of a set of microservices with all the additional infrastructure requirements (main technology stack: API Gateway, networking (AWS VPC, Route53, Elastic Load Balancers), AWS Lambda (Python, JavaScript, Go), Java microservices (ECS, Docker).
     - Doing cloud automation and monitoring with CloudWatch/Event Bridge and Lambda.
-    - Developing, architecting and refactoring the cloud based infrastructure using IoC tools such as Terraform.
+    - Develop, design and refactor cloud based infrastructure using IoC tools such as Terraform.
+    - Design and implement disaster recovery plans for services and platforms running on global scale
-    - Supporting a set of ETL jobs.
-Doing maintenance work, optimizations, monitoring etc. (main technology stack: AWS Batch/AWS Lambda with Python, S3, AWS RDS, Redis)
+    - Support a set of ETL jobs.
+Doing maintenance work, optimisations, monitoring etc. (main technology stack: AWS Batch/AWS Lambda with Python, S3, AWS RDS, Redis)
-    - Managing a set of relational databases deployed on AWS RDS.
+    - Manage a set of relational databases deployed on AWS RDS.
 Planning and leading migrations from older platforms to newer and more up-to-date versions.
 Building highly-available solutions by implementing replications.

 ### RIA Solutions Group